 Harrington Beach State Park is a fishermans paradise with plenty of opportunities to pull in a great catch at the protected fishing boat harbour, breakwall, river estuary or ocean.
 The park contains stunning surf beaches and features panoramic views from Crowdy Head headland and Pilot Hill at Harrington.
 Enjoy a game a lawn bowls or golf and check out the fantastic pubs and cafes for a bite to eat.
 Other activities include golfing (at nearby Harrington Waters), lawn bowls, walking and 4 wheel drive.

-There is NO accommodation operated by this state park.
-BIG4 Harrington Beach Holiday Park (privately operated) runs accommodation options on this State Park.
-Big4 Harrington Beach Holiday Park phone number: 1300 666 369.
+There is NO accommodation operated by this state park, however BIG4 Harrington Beach Holiday Park (privately operated) manages a Holiday Park onsite.
+For information on accommodation options, tariffs and availability visit the Holiday Park's website

 Flora and fauna

 The state park is dominated by a coastal heath complex and littoral rainforest, and includes some small pockets of coastal wetland.
 The vegetation types support a diverse range of fauna including a large number of bird species.

 Harrington Beach State Park is located on the Mid North Coast of NSW, about 3.5 hours drive north of Sydney and about 2 hours drive north of Newcastle.
 The park stretches from Harrington to Crowdy Head.
 Nearest Regional Centre is Taree.
 The park comprises lands surrounding and including the Manning River's northern entrance at Harrington.